 - Australian citizens or permanent residents of Australia, born or living in South Australia.

-- Guildhouse financial member.
+- Guildhouse financial member (Accredited or Community).

 - Potential impact of the Fellowship on your practice.